seahorn/seahorn/README.md

 the program is unsafe. `sassert()` method is defined in `seahorn/seahorn.h`.

-## Visualizing Memory Graphs ##
+## Inspect Code ##

-Consider a C program `ex.c`.
-Then type:
+Apart from proving properties or producing counterexamples, it is sometimes useful to inspect the code under analysis to get an idea of its complexity.
+For this, SeaHorn provides a command `sea inspect`.
+For instance, given a C program `ex.c` type:

-	sea inspect ex.c -sea-dsa=butd-cs -sea-dsa-type-aware --mem-dot
+	sea inspect ex.c --sea-dsa=cs+t --mem-dot

-The options `-sea-dsa=butd-cs -sea-dsa-type-aware` enable the new sea-dsa analysis implemented in our
+The option `--sea-dsa=cs+t` enable the new context-, type-sensitive sea-dsa analysis implemented in our
 FMCAD'19
 [paper](https://jorgenavas.github.io/papers/tea-dsa-fmcad19.pdf).
 This
 command will generate a `FUN.mem.dot` file for each function `FUN` in the bitcode program.
-For instance, to visualize the graph of the main function type:
+To visualize the graph of the main function
+type:

 	dot -Tpdf main.mem.dot -o main.mem.pdf
 	open main.mem.pdf  // replace with you favorite pdf viewer

 Read this
 [link](https://github.com/seahorn/sea-dsa#visualizing-memory-graphs-and-complete-call-graphs) for
-more details.
+more details about memory graphs.

+Type `sea inspect --help` for all options.
+Currently, these options are available:

+- `sea inspect profiler` prints the number of functions, basic blocks, loops, etc.

+- `sea inspect --mem-callgraph-dot` prints to `dot` format the call graph constructed by SeaDsa.

+- `sea inspect --mem-callgraph-stats` prints to standard output some statstics about the call graph construction done by SeaDsa.

+- `sea inspect --mem-smc-stats` prints the number of memory accesses that can be proven safe by SeaDsa.

 ## Building SeaHorn on Ubuntu 18.04 ##